borgbackup/borg/docs/deployment/pull-backup.rst

       Warning: remote port forwarding failed for listen path /run/borg/reponame.sock

-   When you are done, you have to manually remove the socket file, otherwise you may see an error like this when trying to execute borg commands::
+   When you are done, you have to remove the socket file manually, otherwise you may see an error like this when trying to execute borg commands::

       Remote: YYYY/MM/DD HH:MM:SS socat[XXX] E connect(5, AF=1 "/run/borg/reponame.sock", 13): Connection refused